Former UofL men's basketball player to return as program's head coach, AP source says

 The Mississippi native faces two huge tasks returning to his alma mater.

 Payne's immediate priority is leading the program back from a 13-19 finish.
-He will have to deal with possible NCAA penalties resulting from a 2017 federal corruption investigation of college basketball.
+He will have to deal with possible NCAA penalties resulting from college basketball's 2017 federal corruption investigation.
 Louisville awaits an outcome from The Independent Accountability Resolution Process (IARP) over NCAA allegations against the program following the federal corruption investigation of college basketball.

 The IARP was created out of proposals from the commission led by former U.S. Secretary of State Condoleezza Rice in 2018 to reform college basketball.